wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 > [!IMPORTANT]
 > Entity permissions are always applied to the `fetchxml` tag.

-### comment
+### Comment tag

-Any content within the block will not be rendered, and any Liquid code within will not be executed.
-This is useful for including extended comments in complex templates as well as temporarily comment out blocks of code when troubleshooting.
+With the `comment` tag, any content within the block will not be rendered, and any Liquid code within will not be run.
+This tag is useful for including extended comments in complex templates and to temporarily comment out blocks of code when you are troubleshooting.

 ```xml
 This is a {% comment %}very useful {% endcomment %}comment.
 ```

-Will generate
+The preceding logic will generate the following result:

 > This is a comment.

-### raw
+### Raw tag

-Allows output of Liquid code on a page without having it parsed and executed.
-This is useful for generating content, which uses conflicting client-side syntax, for example, Handlebars.
+The `raw` tag allows the output of Liquid code on a page without having it parsed and run.
+This tag is useful for generating content that uses conflicting client-side syntax, such as Handlebars.

 ```xml
 Hello, {% raw %}{{ user.fullname }}.{% endraw %} Nice to meet you.
 ```

-Will generate
+The preceding logic will generate the following result:

 > Hello, {{ user.fullname }}.
 Nice to meet you.

-Note how `user.fullname` is rendered explicitly instead of being processed as a Liquid instruction and converted into the actual name of the user.
+Notice how `user.fullname` is rendered explicitly instead of being processed as a Liquid instruction and converted into the actual name of the user.

-### include
+### Include tag

-Includes the contents of one template in another, by name.
-This allows for the reuse of common template fragments in multiple places, for example, rendering of the social links.
-The included template will have access to any variables defined in the parent template and it's possible to pass parameters.
+The `include` tag includes the contents of one template in another, by name.
+This tag allows for the reuse of common template fragments in multiple places, for example, rendering of social links.
+The included template will have access to any variables that are defined in the parent template, and it is possible to pass parameters.

 ```xml
 {% include 'Breadcrumbs', separator: '>' %}
 ```

-This will include the output generated by the template **Breadcrumbs** that will have a variable `separator` set to `>` symbol.
+This logic will include the output that is generated by the **Breadcrumbs** template that will have a `separator` variable set to the `>` symbol.

-### block
+### Block tag

-Defining a block within a template defines a region that can be optionally overwritten by the templates that extend the current template.
+By using the `block` tag, you can define a block within a template, which defines a region that can be optionally overwritten by the templates that extend the current template.

-### extend
+### Extend tag

-When used in conjunction with the block tag, provides template inheritance.
-This allows multiple templates to use a shared layout, while overriding specific areas of the parent layout.
-When `extends` is used, it must be the first content in the template, and can only be followed by one or more block tags.
+When used in conjunction with the `block` tag, the `extend` tag provides template inheritance.
+This tag allows multiple templates to use a shared layout while overriding specific areas of the parent layout.
+When `extends` is used, it must be the first content in the template and can only be followed by one or more block tags.

-#### **Base template**
+#### Base template

+The base template logic is as follows:

 ```xml
 <div>